 Instructions

-- Add the shrimp and greens: Return shrimp to the pot.
-Stir in chili leaves and cook 1 minute, then add watercress and cook just until wilted.
-Turn off the heat and serve hot.
+- Return the shrimp to the pot.
+Add the chili leaves and cook for about a minute, then add the watercress and cook just until wilted.
+Turn off the heat.

 Notes

-- Corn: Fresh white corn (lagkitan) is the usual choice—its starchiness makes the soup a bit thicker.
-If you can’t find it, use bicolor corn, canned corn (mix cream-style and whole kernels), or frozen corn.
+- Corn: Fresh white corn (lagkitan) is usually used because it makes the soup a bit thicker.
+Bicolor corn, canned corn, or frozen corn can also work.

-- Protein: Ground pork is classic, but you can also use chicken, turkey, beef, shrimp, or tofu.
+- Protein: Ground pork is classic, but chicken, turkey, beef, shrimp, or tofu can also be used.

-- Broth: Use chicken base (works like bouillon) for flavor.
-You can also use pork flavor, or make shrimp stock from shrimp heads.
+- Broth: Chicken base (or bouillon) works well here.
+You can also use pork base or shrimp stock.

 I remember my mom making this all the time.
 Delicious just like how i remember it.